k-samuel/faceted-search/README.md

 use KSamuel\FacetedSearch\Query\AggregationQuery;
 use KSamuel\FacetedSearch\Query\Order;

-// load index by product category (use request params)
+// load index of the required product category (defined by query parameters)
 $indexData = json_decode(file_get_contents('./first-index.json'), true);
 $search = (new Factory)->create(Factory::ARRAY_STORAGE);
 $search->setData($indexData);

-// get request params and create search filters
+// get parameters of request and create search filters
 $filters = [
     // Values to search
     new ValueFilter('color', ['black','green']), // ANY OF  (OR condition)